How Could You (Mario song)

-"How Could You" is an R&B song performed by American recording artist Mario and is the second single from his second studio album Turning Point (2004).
-It was written by Antonio Dixon, Eric Dawkins, J. Valentine and the Underdogs (Damon Thomas and Harvey Mason, Jr.), who also produced the song.
-Released on February 14, 2005, the single reached number 52 on the US Billboard Hot 100.
-"How Could You" also debuted on the Australian Singles Chart at number 43.
-The official remix of the song was produced by Scott Storch and Dr. Dre.
+"How Could You" is a song by American singer Mario.
+It was written by Antonio Dixon, Eric Dawkins, J. Valentine, Damon Thomas and Harvey Mason, Jr. for his second studio album Turning Point (2004), while production was helmed by Thomas and Mason under their production moniker The Underdogs.
+Released on February 14, 2005 as the album's second US single, the song reached number 52 on the Billboard Hot 100.
+In Australia, where "How Could You" was issued as the third single from Turning Point, it debuted at number 43 on the Australian Singles Chart.

 Chart performance

 "How Could You" debuted at number 93 on the Billboard Hot 100 for the week of March 19, 2005, while "Let Me Love You" was number 3 on that chart.
 Eight weeks later, it peaked at number 52 the week of May 14, remaining on the chart for seventeen weeks.

 Music video

-The video was directed by Benny Boom with a cameo appearance in the video by rapper Cassidy, JD Williams, and by actress Ambrosia Williams.
+A music video for "How Could You" was directed by Benny Boom.
+It features appearances from rapper Cassidy, JD Williams, and actress Ambrosia Williams.